awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 ### Example of `NotAction` Element<a name="scp-syntax-notaction-example"></a>

-The following example shows how you can use a `NotAction` element to control access to a Region for all resources of a service\.
+The following example shows how you can use a `NotAction` element to exclude AWS services from the effect of the policy\.

 ```
 {
   "Version": "2012-10-17",
   "Statement": [
     {
-      "Sid": "RequireBucketsInUSWest1",
+      "Sid": "LimitActionsInRegion",
       "Effect": "Deny",
-      "NotAction": "s3:*",
+      "NotAction": "iam:*",
       "Resource": "*",
       "Condition": {
         "StringNotEquals": {